Sustainability: Environmental sustainability

 The environmental dimension is central to the overall concept of sustainability.
 People became more and more aware of environmental pollution in the 1960s and 1970s.
-This led to discussions of sustainability and sustainable development.
+This led to discussions on sustainability and sustainable development.
 This process began in the 1970s with concern for environmental issues.
-These included natural ecosystems or natural resources and human environment.
+These included natural ecosystems or natural resources and the human environment.
 It later extended to all systems that support life on Earth, including human society.
 Reducing these negative impacts on the environment would improve environmental sustainability.

 Environmental pollution is not a new phenomenon.
 But it has been only a local or regional concern for most of human history.
 Awareness of global environmental issues increased in the 20th century.
 The harmful effects and global spread of pesticides like DDT came under scrutiny in the 1960s.
 In the 1970s it emerged that chlorofluorocarbons (CFCs) were depleting the ozone layer.
 This led to the de facto ban of CFCs with the Montreal Protocol in 1987.

-In the early 20th century Arrhenius discussed the effect of greenhouse gases on the climate.
-(See also history of climate change science).
+In the early 20th century, Arrhenius discussed the effect of greenhouse gases on the climate (see also: history of climate change science).
 Climate change due to human activity became an academic and political topic several decades later.
 This led to the establishment of the IPCC in 1988 and the UNFCCC in 1992.

 In 1972, the UN Conference on the Human Environment took place.
 It was the first UN conference on environmental issues.
 It stated it was important to protect and improve the human environment.It emphasized the need to protect wildlife and natural habitats:

 In 2000, the UN launched eight Millennium Development Goals.
 The aim was for the global community to achieve them by 2015.
 Goal 7 was to "ensure environmental sustainability".
 But this goal did not mention the concepts of social or economic sustainability.

 Specific problems often dominate public discussion of the environmental dimension of sustainability: In the 21st century these problems have included climate change, biodiversity and pollution.
 Other global problems are loss of ecosystem services, land degradation, environmental impacts of animal agriculture and air and water pollution, including marine plastic pollution and ocean acidification.
 Many people worry about human impacts on the environment.
 These include impacts on the atmosphere, land, and water resources.

 Human activities now have an impact on Earth's geology and ecosystems.
 This led Paul Crutzen to call the current geological epoch the Anthropocene.

-For example, the impact of human activity on ecosystems can reach tipping points in the climate system.
+The importance of citizens in accomplishing climate change adaptation, mitigation, and more general sustainable development objectives is being emphasized more and more by urban climate change governance (Hegger, Mees, & Wamsler, 2022).
+The Sustainable Development Goals and the Glasgow Climate Pact are two recent international agreements that acknowledge that sustainability transformations depend on both individual and social attitudes, values, and behaviors in addition to technical solutions (IPCC, 2022; Wamsler et al., 2021).
+Through their roles as voters, activists, consumers, and community members—particularly in decision-making, information co-production, and localized self-governance initiatives—citizens are seen as crucial change agents (Mees et al., 2016; Wamsler, 2017).